The State Library of Western Australia and the Library Board of Western Australia support Freedom of Information requests.

 - details of document required – be as specific as you can; and form of access desired - i.e. copies of documents, inspection of file or other (specify).

-Applications can be made in writing and posted or emailed.
-Address applications to:
+Applications can be made in writing and posted, emailed or made online.

 Department of Local Government, Sport and Cultural Industries